schnauzersoft/frank-cli/README.md

 ---

-> [!CAUTION]
-> This project is pre-release!
-It's still actively being tested.
-An official GitHub release will be added once it's ready.

 ## Overview

 **frank** is a CLI tool for managing resources in Kubernetes.
 This project is inspired by many different projects, such as: